He Who Follows Me

 August 23, 1938.

-He is here, in this room with me.
+HE is here, in this room with me.
 I am afraid to turn to meet him.
-Those eyes of his burning in to me.
+Those eyes of his burning into me.
 Yet, I must.
 I pray that someone reads this.
 Perhaps he will….

-The August 23 entry was the last he ever made.
 The man was found dead in the very room he wrote about in his diary.
-The coroner could not determine a cause of death, but you and I know what killed him – The Dead that Walks.
+There was a look of unimaginable horror on his face.
+The coroner couldn’t determine a cause of death, but you and I know what killed him… The Death That Walks.